jake-bladt/jake-bladt.github.io/readme.md

 # Fifteen-minute stand-ups

+## 22-October-2016

+I started a review of my Github repos this morning, starting with the ones that haven't been touched in the last three years (when I first opened this account.)
+There are a few projects in there that date back almost ten years.
+The code has held up remarkably well in some places (and proven painfully naive in others.)

 ## 21-October-2016

 I started out tonight reading about Apache Zookeeper because I'm thinking about a number of projects that involve creating a "distributed platform for X." Whatever X turns out to be, I'll need to pick a platform to develop it on.
 My first thought (and possibly the one I'll ultimately go with) was Apache Storm.
 But, I wanted to at least explore a closer-to-the-metal deployment on Zookeeper.